Democrats to start presidential primary debates in June 2019

 Perez did not say precisely how many candidates he believes is too large for one stage, though he referred to “a double-digit field” when discussing the June and July sessions.
 Details of the debates ultimately must be hammered out with the co-sponsoring television networks that pay for the events, but Perez and other Democratic officials have said the networks appear amenable to the party’s ideas.

-The party will not bar candidates from participating in other forums, Perez said, referring to events that may feature multiple candidates but not having them on stage at the same time to interact with each other.
+The party will not bar candidates from participating in other forums, Perez said, referring to events that may feature multiple candidates but not have them on stage at the same time to interact with one another.

-Perez said that while the traditional first four states will not host debates in 2019, he would not restrict early debates being held in states, such as California, that are holding March primaries with mail ballots going out even as Iowans are gathering for the first caucus.
+Perez said that while the traditional first four states will not host debates in 2019, he would not restrict early debates in states like California that are holding March primaries with mail ballots going out even as Iowans are gathering for the first caucus.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.